 Two logic level digital inputs provide direct control for the gate drives, one for each drive.
-These TTL threshold logic inputs can be driven from 3.3 or 5 V logic and all have a typical hysteresis of 500 mV to improve noise performance.
+These are 5 V CMOS threshold logic inputs and all have a typical hysteresis of 500 mV to improve noise performance.
 Each input can be shorted to the VBB supply, up to the absolute maximum supply voltage, without damage to the input.